truenas/middleware/docs/userguide/truenas_quick.rst

 .. image:: images/tn_login.png

 Enter the default password of *abcd1234*.
-You should then see the administrative GUI as shown in the example in Figure 3.6c.

 .. note:: you can change the default *root* password to a more secure value by going to `Account --> Users --> View Users`.
 Highlight the entry for
           *root*, click the "Modify User" button, enter the new password in the "Password" and "Password confirmation" fields, and click "OK" to save the new password to use on subsequent logins.

+The first time you login, the EULA, found in :ref:`Appendix A`, will be displayed along with a box where you can paste the license for the TrueNAS® appliance.
+Once you have read the EULA and pasted in the license, click "OK".
+You should then see the administrative GUI as shown in the example in Figure 3.6c.

 **Figure 3.6c: TrueNAS® Graphical Configuration Menu**

 .. image:: images/tn_initial.png